BenMamb/keepdear/README.md

 # keepdear

-This is. the summary of my project idea [Summary.md](https://github.com/BenMamb/keepdear/files/10222244/Summary.md)
+This is the summary of my project idea [Summary.md](https://github.com/BenMamb/keepdear/files/10222244/Summary.md)

 The followings are my data resources I extracted from NYC Open Data Website